dan-g-dev/dan-g-dev/README.md

 ## 🚀 About Me

 I'm an Information Systems student at Addis Ababa University with a strong interest in full-stack web development.
-I'm strengthening my backend development skills by building projects with Node.js, Express.js, MySQL, and React while preparing for a software development internship.
+I'm strengthening my backend development skills by building projects with Node.js, Express.js, MySQL, and React.
+I'm currently seeking a Software Development Internship where I can contribute, learn, and grow.

 ---